Director of Undergraduate Studies: Holly Brewer, Ph.D.

 |Senior Seminar 3

 In considering courses that will fulfill this requirement, students are encouraged to:

-Will be taken in the senior year and may be inside or outside the field of specialization.
+Should be taken in the senior year and may be inside or outside the field of specialization.
 May be substituted by HIST396 (Honors Colloquium II).

-Students may choose an area of concentration that is either geographic, chronological, or thematic.
-Areas include:
+Students may choose a field of specialization that is either geographic or thematic:

 - Geographic: Africa and the African Diaspora; Europe, Britain, and Russia; Global Interaction and Exchange; Latin America and the Caribbean; North Africa, Middle East, and Central Asia; South and East Asia; United States